101 Tips To Succeed At Online Dating

 Also, trying a different site can expose you to a new critical mass of potential mates.

 Getting off the sites can sometimes become a sticky and complicated issue for a couple.
-This can be a significant source of friction if one member of the relationship wants to get off the site(s) and the other member wants to remain on the site.
+This can be a significant source of friction if one member of the relationship wants to get off the site(s) and the other member wants to remain on the site(s).

-I would suggest that you and your partner discuss this issue openly and honestly and try to discover a time frame and a plan that works for both of you.
+I would suggest that you and your partner discuss this issue openly and honestly and try to discover a time frame and a plan that works for both of you

 Obviously, if you fall in love and develop a relationship that is healthy, loving, growing and thriving, it is probably time to concentrate your energy and attention on this one special person.
+Some people can become quite addicted to the dating sites.
+Realize that if you genuinely want a long term, monogamous relationship, you probably have to focus on just one person at a certain point in time.

 A Journey of 50 Dates